How to Get Car Insurance With a Suspended License

 Getting Car Insurance With a Suspended License: Bottom Line

 Having a suspended or revoked license can be challenging.
-However, if you still own a car, you need insurance, regardless of your license status.
+But if you still own a car, you need insurance, regardless of your license status.
 Insurance can be more expensive with a suspended license, but many companies will still cover you.

 Start by getting a restricted license and an SR-22 certificate and exploring car insurance options for drivers with suspended licenses.
 If you're a high-risk driver, consider nonstandard policies from companies like The General or Acceptance.
 Also, contact insurance companies directly for tailored advice on your situation.